 What do you find most fascinating about creativity?

 The connection with oneself, with the present moment.
 Forget everything.
-Focus on something that begins with an idea and evolves, without knowing how, in another direction.
-It is amazing to see what you are capable of when you stop being rational.
+Focus on something that starts with an idea and evolves, without knowing how, in another direction.
+It's amazing to see what you're capable of when you stop being rational.

-Looking for summer, it was the first collage that I made and that I love.
-One day I decided that this collage was never going to be sold.
+Looking for summer, was the first collage I did and I love it.
+One day I decided that this collage was never going to sell.